- Medicare Part D prescription drug coverage

 First, you need to decide whether to

-This second option is known as Medicare Advantage.
-You get all of your Part A and Part B coverage, as well as your prescription drug coverage (Part D), through these plans.
+In a Medicare Advantage plan, you get all of your Part A and Part B coverage, as well as your prescription drug coverage (Part D).
 Medicare Advantage plans may be health maintenance organizations (HMOs), preferred provider organizations (PPOs), or private fee-for-service plans.
 There are also some Medicare Advantage Plans designed for people with special needs, such as long-term care needs.
 The Part D drug benefit offered with a Medicare Advantage plan is known as a Medicare Advantage Prescription Drug Plan or MA-PD.

-Whether you choose a stand-alone Part D plan or a Medicare Advantage Plan that includes Part D prescription drug coverage, you should think about all your choices (called the beneficiary choices) based on who you are insured through.
+Before you choose a stand-alone Part D plan or a Medicare Advantage Plan that includes Part D prescription drug coverage, you should look at all your options.
+Your coverage will be different based on who you are insured through.

 Your drug coverage options

-These are some of the options you may have when looking at Medicare Part D and other types of drug coverage depend on the type of medical plan you have.
+The options you have when looking at Medicare Part D and other types of drug coverage depend on the type of medical plan you have.